Relative uniform convergence and Archimedean property in pre-ordered vector spaces and abelian groups: Introduction and preliminaries

-Clearly, every ru-convergent net in an OVS $X$ has a unique ru-limit iff $X$ is almost Archime\-dean.
+The notion of ru-convergence was introduced by L.V.
+Kantorovich in \cite{Kantorovich-1936} as an abstraction of the classical uniform conver\-gence of functions in $C[0,1]$.
+It is straightforward to see that every ru-convergent net in an OVS $X$ has a unique ru-limit if and only if $X$ is almost Archime\-dean.
 As the ru-con\-vergence is sequential, we can always restrict ourselves to ru-convergent sequences.

-The ru-convergence is an abstraction of the classical uniform conver\-gence of functions in $C[0,1]$.
-The notion of ru-convergence was introduced by L.V.
-Kantorovich \cite{Kantorovich-1936}.
+The present paper is devoted to interrelation between the Archime\-dean property and relatively uniform conver\-gence in pre-ordered vector spaces.
+In Theorem \ref{Theorem-1}, we prove that the quotient set $[W]$ of the $\tau_{ru}$-closure of positive wedge $X_+$ of a pre-ordered vector space $X$ is an Archime\-dean cone in quotient space $X/(W\cap -W)$.
+One of main results of our paper is Theorem \ref{Theorem-2} which establishes that $(X/(W\cap -W),[W])$ is an Archimedeanization of $X$.
+Another line of research in our paper is concerned to an almost Archimedeanization of a POVS.
+Finally, we present versions of these results for abelian pre-ordered groups.